Hong-Xiang/dx/dxpy/dxpy/projects/super_resolution/README.md

 ## Demo and dataset

-Dataset and a simple demonstration was available at[Capsule in code ocean](https://codeocean.com/2018/05/18/enhancing-the-image-quality-via-transferred-deep-residual-learning-of-coarse-pet-sinograms/code)
+Dataset and a simple demonstration was available at [Capsule in code ocean](https://codeocean.com/2018/05/18/enhancing-the-image-quality-via-transferred-deep-residual-learning-of-coarse-pet-sinograms/code)

 ## Code